anushkachauhan/ML-code-for-Fraud-detection-/README.md

 # ML-code-for-Fraud-detection-

-Won the Dell Hack to Hire Hackathon
+Won the Dell Hack to Hire Hackathon.

 I had used K means Clustering algorithm, K Nearest Neighbor, Isolation Forest methods to detect the fraud.
 The best suited Algorithm is KNN.
 Found this by using the confusion metrix.
 Currently Working upon it to make it better.